University of the French Antilles

-The University of the Antilles (Université des Antilles), also known in English as the University of the French Antilles, is a French public university, located in the French West Indies.
+University of the French Antilles (Université des Antilles), also known in English as the University of the Antilles, is a French public university, located in the French West Indies.

 History

 It was previously part of a larger institution in combination with campuses in French Guiana known as the University of the French West Indies and Guiana.
 As a result of funding disputes, that university was separated into two distinct institutions based on its constituent parts in French Guiana and the Lesser Antilles respectively.
 The separation process was completed by 1 January 2015.